Information on Applying for Student Loans per FAFSA Website

 The SAR won’t tell you how much financial aid you’ll get.
 Instead, if you applied for admission to a college or career school and have been accepted, and you listed that school on your FAFSA, the school will calculate your aid and will send you an electronic or paper aid offer, sometimes called an award letter, telling you how much aid you’re eligible for at the school.
 The timing of the aid offer varies from school to school and could be as early as springtime (awarding for the fall) or as late as immediately before you start school.
 It depends on when you apply and how the school prefers to schedule awarding of aid.

-A student wishing to drop a graduate class must notify the registrar, Leslie Sullivan in writing at email@example.com by email is acceptable.
+A student wishing to drop a graduate class must notify the registrar, Leslie Sullivan in writing, email is acceptable as well.
 Students may drop a graduate class with no financial penalty within the first 48 hours of the class start date.
 Courses dropped in this time period will not appear on a student’s transcript.
 Graduate students who drop a course will be refunded a percentage of tuition according to the following sliding scale:

 |Date of Class Drop||Percent Tuition Refund|